ministryofjustice/github-collaborators/.github/ISSUE_TEMPLATE/access-request.md

 ---
-name: External collaborator access request
+name: Outside collaborator access request
 about: Request access to an MoJ GitHub repository
 ---